The Turning Tide: 10th Century Scandinavia and Its Impact on Europe

 The Spread of Christianity

 The Christian faith began to spread through Scandinavia, carried by missionaries and, at times, imposed by force.
 The conversion of kings like Harald Bluetooth marked a turning point in the region’s religious landscape.
-Old temples were torn down, churches were built, and slowly, pagan practices gave way to the teachings of Christ.
+Old temples were torn down, churches were built, the tales of Norse mythology began to dim, and slowly, pagan practices gave way to the teachings of Christ.
 Yet, the process was neither swift nor complete, and for many, the old gods lingered, their stories passed down in whispered tales.

 Warfare and Viking Raids